Topics:

 - Relay

-Example: the image next to this shows a relay circuit.
-The ECU switches the relay control current on or off.
+Example: the illustration next to this shows a relay circuit.
+The ECU switches the control current of the relay on or off.
 When pin 85 is switched to ground by the ECU, current flows through the relay coil and it becomes magnetic.
-As a result of the magnetic field, the switch for the main current is pulled closed.
+As a result of the magnetic field, the switch of the main current is pulled closed.

 - Door locks

-- Electronic throttle body or idle air control valve
+- Electronic throttle valve or idle control valve

 - Radiator fan

-Example: the image next to this shows the wiring diagram of the power mirror adjustment.
-One actuator motor is for vertical adjustment and the other for horizontal.
-Polarity determines the direction of rotation of the electric motors, and thus which way the mirror glass is tilted.
-The ECU determines, based on the input signals, how the adjustment motors are controlled.
-This can be: based on the switch operated by the driver, the memory function, or when selecting reverse gear.
+Example: the illustration next to this shows the diagram of the electric mirror adjustment.
+One adjustment motor is for vertical adjustment and the other for horizontal.
+The polarity determines the direction of rotation of the electric motors, and thus to which side the mirror glass is tilted.
+The ECU determines how the adjustment motors are controlled based on the input signals.
+This can be: via the switch operated by the driver, the memory function, or when reverse gear is engaged.

 - Battery pack heater